influxdata/docs.influxdata.com-ARCHIVE/content/telegraf/v1.6/concepts/data_formats_input.md

 myjsonmetric a=5,b_c=6
 ```

-The _measurement_ _name_ is usually the name of the plugin,
+The _measurement name_ is usually the name of the plugin,
-but can be overridden using the `name_override` config option.
+but can be overridden using the `name_override` configuration option.

 #### JSON configuration